MINcomSmartSolutions/strohm/backend/docs.md

 ## services/steve\_transactions
 SteVe Transactions Service

-Incremental fetch of STOPPED transactions since last high‑water mark (T0).
+Incremental fetch of all transactions since last high‑water mark (T0).
+Records all transactions in database, but only bills permanently stopped ones.
 High‑Water Mark Concept:
-We persist the timestamp of the latest processed transaction (the “high‑water mark” or T0).
+We persist the timestamp of the latest processed transaction (the "high‑water mark" or T0).
 On each run, we only fetch transactions whose stopTimestamp is strictly greater than T0.
 After processing, we update T0 to the maximum stopTimestamp seen.
 This ensures:
 • No overlap or reprocessing of already handled transactions.